MohammedHameds/Bank-Loan-Analysis-Project/README.md

 - Data Consistency Checks: The results from Tableau were compared against the SQL query results to ensure consistency.
 This step was critical to confirm that the data transformation and logic applied within Tableau did not alter the actual figures.

 - KPI Logic Validation: The calculations and logic underlying the Key Performance Indicators (KPIs) were thoroughly reviewed.
-SQL scripts were employed to independently replicate the KPI calculations, ensuring the accuracy and reliability of the computations performed in Tableau
+SQL scripts were employed to independently replicate the KPI calculations, ensuring the accuracy and reliability of the computations performed in Tableau.

 - Cross-Verification with Source Data: The transformed data in Tableau was cross-verified with the source data from the SQL Server database.
 This step was crucial to confirm that all data transformations, including filtering, grouping, and aggregation, were correctly applied.